SayWhat Review (2026): The Meter, the Add-Ons, Fine Print

 SayWhat vs MagicPost: which one?

-SayWhat if you want metered voice AI plus the (paid) coaching community and an in-tool lead list.
-MagicPost for the unmetered LinkedIn-only workflow: voice AI with a research-backed humanizer, official-API publishing with working mentions, benchmarked analytics and lead detection with CRM integrations, from $21/mo (AI from $39/mo, billed yearly), no-card trial (as of June 2026).
+SayWhat for an in-app engagement-to-lead loop if you post lightly and can absorb the meter and the community add-on.
+MagicPost for unmetered writing with a research-backed humanizer, official-API publishing with working mentions, benchmarked analytics and lead detection with a CRM exit, from $35/mo (AI $69/mo) with a no-card trial.

 Everything you need to grow on LinkedIn.
 In one place.